moizalicious/ballerina-pmml/docs/user-guide.md

 # Ballerina PMML API User Guide
 This documentations contains information about all the

-### Public Functions of 'ballerina.pmml' Package
+### Public Functions of the 'ml.pmml' Package

 #### Functions
 * [predict (xml pmml, xml data) (any)](#predict)